Questions and Answers

 Are there supplies available for both dish washing/laundry?
 Yes, unless they have run out.
 We ask guests to replace what they use.

 Is the coffee maker drip or percolator?
 (We like extremely strong/dark coffee).
-Drip but we have an espresso maker.
+Drip but we have a small espresso maker.
 Coffee is expensive so you can bring your own.
 We also have a coffee bean grinder.

 What is the ice source?
 Tap.
 Our water is purified here on the premises with reverse osmosis and we have a filter for flavor as well.